cbtechny/badtothebone_unity/README.md

 ### This README file will also serve as a game journal/devlog, in case anyone joins the team.

+For this project's [Style Guide](styleguide.md), please follow this link: [styleguide.md](styleguide.md)

 ---

 # Devlog

+#### Thursday, June 1, 2023:

+Some of the script references and documentation have been implemented in local workstation-not in working repo currently.
+Will be added shortly, once placeholder assets are swapped out.

+Overall, it's looking like, other than the UI, there won't be too many scripts to run the game loop and record a high score.

+Which reminds me...
+Need a database to store high scores!

+-CB

 #### Thursday, May 25, 2023: